Summer Forecast

 - NYS Electric and Natural Gas Utilities: Offer a variety of energy efficiency programs to help their customers reduce their energy use.
 Contact your utility and ask about its available programs.

-- Do-It-Yourself Assessments: There are many do-it-yourself audits available online, such as the US Department of Energy’s Energy-and Cost- Savings Calculators to identify ways to save energy in your home.
-You can also conduct a do it yourself energy audit.
+- Do-It-Yourself Assessments: There are many do-it-yourself audits available online, such as the US Department of Energy’s do it yourself energy audit to identify ways to save energy in your home.

 Summer Safety Tips